 Our 2015-16 program opens Sunday morning, September 13 at 9:15am.
 Students proceed directly do their classrooms.
 We have closing in the library at 10:10am where we have announcements and the Lord's Prayer.

 For our adults, we have a choice of three:

-V Front Lounge: NEW THIS YEAR: A YOUNG ADULT DISCUSSION GROUP!!!
+V Young Adults: Meet in the Nursery.
 This is a class for young adults, led by young adults: Audrey Comerford and Declan Jones.
-Discussion will revolve around the Gospel of Luke.
 This is for those college-aged, twenty-somethings, and the young at heart—single or married, with or without young children.
 There will be no linear progression through a book so those home from college or anyone visiting for a weekend may easily join in the discussions.

 V Our high school youth meet in the North Lounge, a room set up especially for them in an informal setting that encourages discussion on matters important to them.
 Bob Jones continues to lead this group after effectively developing the format in 2006.
 The youth have expressed an interest in examining current affairs and how the Bible helps us to put things in perspective.
 They also have a little “breakfast bar” available to them on Sunday mornings and access to contemporary Christian CDs.

 V As they prepare for confirmation, our middle school students involve themselves with a more goal-oriented curriculum as they learn about what, exactly, it means to be a Lutheran.
 They learn about the history, prayers, terminology and services of the church.
 They also become involved with service projects and trips to locations important to the history of the Lutheran church in America.